sunpy/sunpy/README.rst

 .. |Powered by NumFOCUS| image:: https://img.shields.io/badge/powered%20by-NumFOCUS-orange.svg?style=flat&colorA=E1523D&colorB=007D8A
    :target: https://numfocus.org

-``sunpy`` is a Python software package designed to provide the fundamental tools for accessing, loading and interacting with solar physics data in Python.
+``sunpy`` is a Python software package that provides fundamental tools for accessing, loading and interacting with solar physics data in Python.
 It is the core library of the `SunPy Project <https://sunpy.org/>`__.

 For some examples of using ``sunpy`` see our `gallery <https://docs.sunpy.org/en/stable/generated/gallery/index.html>`__.